There is nothing better in football than the Champions League final. Nope, not even the pies at Morecambe. And, this year, it’s a(nother) special one.

-Will the Liverpool and Tottenham clash have the makings of a classic (well, you will know if you're reading this post match)?
+Will the Chelsea and Man City clash have the makings of a classic (well, you will know if you're reading this post match)?
 It will have to go some way to beat these absolute belters...

 The best Champions League Finals